qiskit-advocate/application-guide/README.md

 ## Test

+The Qiskit advocate test is similar to the [Qiskit Developer Certification](https://www.ibm.com/blogs/research/2021/03/quantum-developer-certification/).
+Here's a [sample test](https://www.ibm.com/certify/api/getpdf/sampletests/samc1000_112) and a [study guide](https://www.ibm.com/certify/api/getpdf/studyguides/stuc1000_112) for the developer certification.
+You can read more [here](https://medium.com/qiskit/learn-more-about-the-ibm-quantum-developer-certification-and-how-to-take-it-for-free-d237f9765dc5) about how to prepare for the test.

 [Here](https://github.com/qiskit-community/qiskit-advocate-test) is an example of the Qiskit advocate test from last year.
 The format for this year may change.
 But it will be multiple choice questions testing your Qiskit knowledge.

 ## Contributions